-Prerequisite: VN 50; VN51; VN 52 Corequisite: VN 54; VN 59
+Prerequisite: VN 50; VN51; VN 52 Corequisite: VN 54

 Presents disease conditions in a systems based format with emphasis on pathophysiology, etiology, treatment, and nursing concerns with focus on nursing care and the nursing process.
+This is a web-enhanced course.
+Access to a computer with internet access is required.

-VN 54 - Clinical Lab II
+VN 54 - Clinical Lab II 6.0 units

-Prerequisite: VN 50; VN 51, VN 52 Corequisite: VN 53; VN 59
+Prerequisite: VN 50; VN 51, VN 52 Corequisite: VN 53

 Application of various nursing skills in a clinical setting and experience in giving supervised nursing care, with increasing levels of independence, to selected patients in health care facilities.
 Total clinical hours are 306.
 Clinical hours may vary from week to week.
+This is a web-enhanced course.
+Access to a computer with internet access is required.